Jefri Syafiq Ishak

-Muhammad Jefri Syafiq bin Ishak (born 21 May 2002) is a Bruneian footballer who plays as a goalkeeper for Brunei Super League club Kasuka FC and the Brunei national football team.
+Muhammad Jefri Syafiq bin Ishak (born 21 May 2002) is a Bruneian footballer who plays as a goalkeeper for Brunei Super League club DPMM FC II and the Brunei national football team.

 Club career

 Belait teams

 A native of Kuala Belait in west Brunei, Jefri began playing for the football team of Brunei Shell Recreational Club in the 2020 season, after steady development with their youth team.
 He made his league debut against Indera SC on 20 June 2021 in a 0–2 loss.

 After three league appearances in two incomplete Brunei Super League seasons due to the COVID-19 pandemic, Jefri moved to KB FC of the same district the following year.
 He made his competitive debut for KB at the 2022 Brunei FA Cup first group match against Tutong Hotspurs in a 1–1 draw on 14 August.
 He gained rave reviews from onlookers, most importantly the then Brunei national team head coach Mario Rivera, at the tournament where his team was able to advance to the quarter-finals through his performances.

 In the 2023 season, Kuala Belait finished sixth out of 16 teams, with Jefri keeping five clean sheets in 12 appearances.